howtographql/howtographql/content/frontend/react-urql/3-mutations-creating-links.md

 <Instruction>

-Then add the `useMutation` hook to the `CreateLink` component and implement a handler:
+Then add the `useMutation` hook to the `CreateLink` component and implement a handler by replacing the `submit` stub:

 ```js{5,7-9}(path=".../hackernews-react-urql/src/components/CreateLink.js")
 const CreateLink = props => {